Henry Fonda (AP Photo / Marty Reichenthal)

 Henry Fonda – who died 30 years ago on Aug.
 12, 1982 – was one of Hollywood's great actors, with a career that stayed strong for almost half a century.

 After several years on the stage and a gradual entrance to the movie biz, Fonda first hit it big with what has become an iconic role: Tom Joad in The Grapes of Wrath.
-For the film adaptation of the Pulitzer Prize-winning John Steinbeck novel, Fonda almost didn't get the role – producers wanted heartthrob Tyrone Power to play the Depression-era farmer's son who migrates with his family from Oklahoma to California in search of work.
-But thankfully for Fonda – and for us – he was given the opportunity, and his strong performance earned him an Oscar nomination – and helped make the highly-acclaimed film a classic.
+For the film adaptation of the Pulitzer Prize-winning John Steinbeck novel, Fonda almost didn't get the role; producers wanted heartthrob Tyrone Power to play the Depression-era farmer's son who migrates with his family from Oklahoma to California in search of work.
+But thankfully for Fonda (and for us) he was given the opportunity.
+His strong performance earned him an Oscar nomination and helped make the highly-acclaimed film a classic.

 Written by Linnea Crowther